csbridge/csbridge2020/README.md

 + `title_en` (string): the lecture title (English)
 + `title_tr` (string): the lecture title (Turkish)
 + `slidesURL` (string): the URL for the slides.
 Prepended with domain.
 In other words, if the site is `online.csbridge.org`, the slides would be assumed to have the URL `online.csbridge.org/[URL]`.
 + `codeURL` (string): the URL for the code.
 Prepended with domain.
 In other words, if the site is `online.csbridge.org`, the code would be assumed to have the URL `online.csbridge.org/[URL]`.
+This is optional.
 + `visible_after` (string): optional timestamp when this lecture content should become visible.